cxzczxzc/cloud-competition-repo/CloudFormation/README.md

 ## Usage
 - From command line using AWS CLI:
     ```
-    aws cloudformation create-stack --stack-name competition-stack --template-body file:///<your path>/git/aws-cf-essentials/templates/competition-stack.yml --region us-east-1
+    aws cloudformation create-stack --stack-name competition-stack --template-body file:///<your path>/git/aws-cf-essentials/templates/competition-stack.yml --region us-east-1 --capabilities CAPABILITY_NAMED_IAM
     ```
 - From AWS Console: Import template from the CloudFormation service page to create the new stack.
+You need to create new stack and choose “With new resources(standard)”.
 You only need to provide stack name, all other values are default values.

 ## Resources
 ### Network Resources